CBelford/BlinkMonitorProtocol/auth/login.md

 - **account&#46;tier** - Tier (see notes below)

 ### Notes
 Depending on where your Blink system is registered, the tier info appears necessary to form the localized URL of the REST endpoint for future calls.
-Current logic seems to be to update the REST endpoint using region.tier data in the response:
+Current logic seems to be to update the REST endpoint using account.tier data in the response:
 - from `https://rest-prod.immedia-semi.com`
 - to `https://rest-{account.tier}.immedia-semi.com` Reports indicate that all regions are not implemented equally, i.e. not all endpoints are available in all regions